dockerizedrupal/drupalcamp-baltics-2015/README.md

 fellow colleague for a help.

-After some investigation what exactly had happened to his system, we found out that the command he entered was following. (point at slide).
+After some investigation what exactly had happened to his system, we found out that the command he entered was following - POINT AT SLIDE.

-For those who don't know what this command does, it changed every file and directory ownership on his machine to www-data.

-The command in this case were executed as superuser, which makes it extra dangerous.

-Services running on his host were not able to properly access files and directories anymore.
+Processes running on his host were not able to properly access files and directories anymore.

-In order to spend as little time as possible we tried at first to recover as much as possible by hand so he could at least continue his work for the day.
+At first we tried to recover as much as possible by hand so he could at least continue with his work for the day.

-But unfortunately the effort we put into trying to recover his system was not enough.
+But, the damage was already done.

 So the only choice we had, was to reinstall the operating system, install and configure all the tools that he needed in order to be able to continue with his work.

-We are also using phpfarm on our systems to be able to use multiple PHP versions in parallel on a single host.

-The issue with phpfarm is that you have to compile PHP and its extensions from a source code.
-Compiling a large project like PHP is quite a tedious task, especially if the documentation that should assist you, is not up to date or if you are using a different Linux distribution or version that the documentation was written for.

-So the time that a company had lost from two developers that weren't able to write code for the rest of the day, was pretty huge.
+The time that a company had lost from two developers that weren't able to write code for the rest of the day, was pretty huge.

 If we would had a proper process in place that would have allowed us to build and configure everything automatically the impact to the cost would have been